Firepickle12/GameTechnics/README.md

 r = r * rCol / 255;
 b = b * bCol / 255;
 g = g * gCol / 255;

+// you can use this system for linear contrast lowering

+// Lower every color by ~60% darker tones wont be affected as much beacuse they can't get darker r = r * (255 - 60) / 255;
+g = g * (255 - 60) / 255;
+b = b * (255 - 60) / 255;

+// Add back these colors and the bright colors turn normal and dark colors that werent affected by the color lowering bevause they're now proportionaly brighter than before r += 60;
+g += 60;
+b += 60;
 ```